 In addition to getting personal items out of sight, it is important to make a home feel as spacious and visually appealing as possible.
 Clutter can include bills, knick-knacks, children's toys and more.
 Items that are not thrown away should be stored away in an organized manner.
 Other items that will not be going to a new home may be donated or thrown out.

+While it isn't possible to majorly renovate a home's floor plan for a home sale, homeowners can still open up the space by rearranging furniture and freshening up the home.
 A fresh coat of paint in smaller rooms can help connect spaces and create a more continuous feel.
 Individuals may want to paint walls in dining areas and kitchens the same color to create a connection between the spaces.
 Drapery and walls that are the same color helps create an uninterrupted visual flow.
 Such rooms then look larger than their reality.

 Home staging is only one essential element needed before actually showing an Erie home.
 Those who are ready to show a home have to make every effort to be away from the property when potential buyers arrive.
 Agents are at a disadvantage when current homeowners choose to stay during a showing and remain in an office or bedroom.
 In addition, potential buyers may not be at ease while viewing all of the rooms of a home.